vippsas/vipps-woocommerce/readme.txt

 = Can I refund orders or part of orders using Vipps/MobilePay = Yes, you can do refunds, including partial refunds, using the standard WooCommerce mechanism (https://docs.woocommerce.com/document/woocommerce-refunds/).
 Additionally, if you cancel an order that was already captured, the money will be refunded for the whole order if the order is not too old.
 For older orders, you must use the refund mechanism explicitly.
 This is a safety feature.
- If automatic refund through the Vipps API should fail, you will need to refund manually; in this case an error message to this effect will be displayed and the order annotated.
+ If automatic refund through the Vipps MobilePay API should fail, you will need to refund manually; in this case an error message to this effect will be displayed and the order annotated.

 = What is 'compatibility mode' in the settings? =
 Some plugins add new features to products or entirely new product types to WooCommerce; which the 'Express Checkout' function may not be able to handle.
 It can be possible to fix this using hooks and filters, but if you choose this feature, express checkout will be done in a different manner which is very much more likely to work for a given plugin.
 The cost is that the process will be _slightly_ less smooth.

-= Why is my shipping wrong when using express checkout? = It may be that the shipping method you are using some how does not work when calculated from the Vipps app, where the customer is somewhat anonymous.
+= Why is my shipping wrong when using express checkout? = It may be that the shipping method you are using some how does not work when calculated from the Vipps/MobilePay app, where the customer is somewhat anonymous.
 However, since version 1.4.0 this problem ought to be greatly reduced, so if you still have this problem, report this on the forum and we'll try to fix it.

 If you have shipping methods that add additional information on the 'normal' checkout page they will not be able to provide that information to Express Checkout plugin, since that page is bypassed.
 You may be able to add those options on a different page; but you may want to remove those options when using Express Checkout.